dimitrisafendras/boilerplate/README.md

-# React + TypeScript + Vite
+# Feature-Based Architecture Example

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project demonstrates a modular, feature-based architecture for React applications using Redux Toolkit, Redux-Saga, React Router, and MirageJS.
+It follows the guidelines outlined in `.junie/guidelines.md`.

 ## Getting Started